 - Add the flour mixture to the butter mixture in thirds, alternating with buttermilk; stop to scrape down bowl twice.

 - Once cool, frost and serve.
-Or to store in freezer, wrap cake layers separately in 2 layers of plastic wrap, insert into a large freezer ziptop plastic bag, removing extra air and store in freezer for up to 2 months.
+Or to store in freezer, wrap cake layers separately in 2 layers of plastic wrap, insert into a large freezer zip-top plastic bag, removing extra air and store in freezer for up to 2 months.

-***If using another cake pan size, adjust bake times accordingly.
+**If using another cake pan size, adjust bake times accordingly.
 Bake until cake is done and a toothpick, wooden skewer or cake tester inserted in center comes out clean.

 ***If time permits I recommend freezing the layers as noted above.
 It helps create a more moist cake.
 As noted above, freeze layers separately wrapped in 2 layers of plastic wrap and inserted into a zip-top freezer bag for up to 2 months.